pc2/StencilStream/docs/Basic-concepts.md

 A **Grid** in StencilStream is a 2D container that holds your simulation state.
 Each element in the grid is a `Cell`, and its type is defined by the user.
 While the grid is defined over the `x` and `y` dimensions, it's important to understand how the grid is internally processed.

-The grid is surrounded by halo cells, which must be set manually.
-These halo cells are a conceptual abstraction and only exist to support the transition logic.
-They cannot be accessed directly by the user!
+The grid is surrounded by halo cells, whose values are defined by the user.
+These cells support the transition logic and are especially useful for handling edge cases.
+While they are constant during computation and cannot be modified, they can be read by the transition functions.

 ![Grid concept](grid-concept.png)
 The figure shows an example of a 3×3 grid.
 On the left is the user’s view, while the right illustrates how the framework internally represents the grid.
 The gray area marks the **halo region** that surrounds the original grid.
 The **radius** determines how many layers of halo cells are added.
 It will be explained in more detail in the Transition Function section.
 Note that all halo cells are of the same type.